Quantum mechanical dataset of 836k neutral closed shell molecules with upto 5 heavy atoms from CNOFSiPSClBr: Methods

 \subsection{DFT optimization and calculations}

-Subsequently, we optimized all geometries with DFT using the $\omega$B97X-D3/cc-pVDZ level of theory\cite{wB97X,dunning1989gaussian,d3} and the \texttt{Gaussian Tight} convergence criteria, as implemented in \texttt{PSI4}\cite{PSI4_2020}.
-Density fitting was employed in all calculations using the cc-pVDZ-JKFIT\cite{jkfit} auxiliary basis set.
-All these calculations were conducted using the \texttt{PSI4} software package (version 1.7).\cite{PSI4_2020} The optimization was performed in three passes.
+Subsequently, we optimized all geometries with DFT using the $\omega$B97X-D3/cc-pVDZ level of theory\cite{wB97X,dunning1989gaussian,d3}.
+This functional and dispersion correction combination was selected due to its excellent performance in main-group thermochemistry, kinetics, and noncovalent interaction benchmarks such as GMTKN55\cite{gmtkn55}, where it ranks among the most accurate methods—excluding more computationally demanding double hybrid functionals.
+Importantly, our choice aligns with other widely used datasets such as ANI-1\cite{ANI-1}, ANI-1x\cite{ani1-x}, OrbNet Denali\cite{christensen2021orbnet}, QMugs\cite{QMugs}, SPICE\cite{SPICE}, and MultiXC-QM9\cite{multixcqm9}, all of which report values obtained from the $\omega$B97X functional (or its variants) with a double-zeta basis set.
+This consistency ensures that ML models trained on VQM24 can be readily integrated with models developed on related datasets, facilitating broader interoperability and transfer learning across datasets. \\ The \texttt{Gaussian Tight} convergence criteria (as implemented in \texttt{PSI4}\cite{psi4_2020}) and density fitting (for computational efficiency) were employed in all calculations using the cc-pVDZ-JKFIT\cite{jkfit} auxiliary basis set.
+All DFT calculations were conducted using the \texttt{PSI4} software package (version 1.7).\cite{psi4_2020} The optimization was performed in three passes.
 In the first pass the default settings in \texttt{PSI4} for geometry optimizations were used (DIIS method\cite{diis} for SCF and RFO for geometry optimization in redundant internal coordinates\cite{rfo_psi4}) with a maximum of 100 optimization steps.
-The molecules that did not converge entered the 2nd pass in which 2nd order SCF convergence method employing the full Newton step was used along with ultrafine Lebedev-Treutler\cite{treutler1995,Lebedev1999AQF} exchange-correlation integration grid (590 spherical, 99 radial points) and a maximum of 100 geometry optimization steps.
-In the third pass we further employed full Hessian evaluations at the initial step and every 20\textit{th} goemetry optimization step afterwards with a maximum of 50 optimization steps, in addition to the 2nd pass settings, and we switched to Cartesian only.
-Those molecules that did not converge after all three passes were left unconverged, and are denoted as such.
+The molecules that did not converge entered the second pass in which 2nd order SCF (using the keyword \texttt{SOSCF}) convergence method employing the full Newton step was used along with ultrafine Lebedev-Treutler\cite{treutler1995,Lebedev1999AQF} exchange-correlation integration grid (590 spherical, 99 radial points) and a maximum of 100 geometry optimization steps.
+In the third pass, full Hessian evaluations were performed for the initial geometry and every 20\textit{th} geometry optimization step afterwards with a maximum of 50 steps.
+The optimization was performed in Cartesian coordinates only, in conjunction with the settings employed in the 2nd pass.
+Those molecules that did not converge after all three passes were left unconverged, and have not been reported.
 Following this procedure, we obtained a grand-total of 835,947 converged molecules, and 262,542 that did not converge.
-The relaxation of converged systems was subsequently followed by vibrational frequency calculations at the same level of theory to identify the saddle point orders of the geometries.
-In total we found 784,875 molecules to have converged to a local minimum and 51,072 to saddle points.
-All molecules have been included in the dataset with the minimum geometries and saddle points stored separately.